What Does Google Actually Want From Your Website?

 The good news?
 It’s not a mystery.

-Google’s been pretty clear over the years - they want to show people the best result for whatever they’re searching for.
+Google doesn’t hide the goalposts; they just expect websites to do the basics well.
+They’ve been pretty clear over the years and want to show people the best result for whatever they’re searching for.

 So, what makes something “the best result”?